What if you didn’t have to stuff medicine down your child’s throat? I know, it’s necessary sometimes.

 This is what’s possible when you use herbal medicine and homeopathy.
 Herbs can taste great when you incorporate these simple tips.

 First, What is an herbal tincture?

-- Tinctures are a combination of herb, water, and alcohol used to preserve the botanicals in it.
+- Tinctures are a combination of herb, water, and alcohol used to preserve the botanicals in them.

 - Tinctures are a safe, quick, and easy way to take herbal medicine and reduce our conventional medications for years to come.